-If you think you have a health condition that would benefit from oxygen therapy, there are several factors to consider before obtaining a prescription from your doctor.
-Additionally, Medicare, Medicaid and commercial insurance companies may pay for home oxygen, but payment is based on diagnosis, laboratory results and other information as summarized below.
+If you are wondering, “Do you need a prescription for oxygen?”, the answer is yes.
+There are several factors for both you and your doctor to consider before you can obtain a prescription for supplemental oxygen.
+Medicare, Medicaid and commercial insurance companies may pay for home oxygen, but there are specific Medicare oxygen requirements, as well as requirements unique to other insurance companies.
+Payment for your oxygen supplies is based on each company’s unique criteria for oxygen therapy, which may include diagnosis, laboratory results and other information as summarized below.

 To qualify for home oxygen therapy, consider taking the following 5 steps:

 By Deborah Leader RN, BSN, PHN